An open economy that welcomes UK business

 Opportunities for exporters

-Peru is the fifth largest economy in Latin America, in terms of purchasing power parity (Ernst & Young 2020).
-There are significant opportunities for UK companies across a wide range of sectors including mining, infrastructure, life sciences and healthcare, food and drink, automotive, security and clean energy.
+Peru is the fifth largest economy in Latin America, in terms of purchasing power parity (International Monetary Fund 2022).
+There are significant opportunities for UK companies across a wide range of sectors including mining, energy, infrastructure, life sciences and healthcare, security, and food and drinks.

 -

-Peru is one of the main global mining economies, it is the second largest global producer of copper, silver and zinc and the sixth of gold (World Mining Data, 2019).
+Peru is one of the main global mining economies.
+It is the second largest global producer of copper and zinc, the third of silver and and Latin America’s second largest producer of gold (Statista, 2021).
 Being the largest foreign investor in the Peruvian mining sector, the UK is recognised as an important mining partner for Peru and UK products are considered of high quality among mining companies.

 Supply chain opportunities